TheBlackArms/TheBlackArmsSDX/README.md

 # The Black Arms SDX is RETIRED
 I have let TheBlackArmsSDX shut down for several reasons, I don't want it brought back either
 The reputation it died with is enough of a reason for me to avoid using the name
-I have started a new project with a new name and a fresh slate
+I have made a new project with a new name and a fresh slate
 You can visit the new project at [Project Zenith](https://github.com/Project-Zenith/ZPUK)
-This time I want to make the swiss army knife of Unity3D with scripts and tools for everything
+However it is only the base of what it once was and is no longer worked on by me

 # Note about fake versions of The Black Arms SDX
 ## This includes fake versions of The Black Arms SDX